Knowledge Management - Project Leader

 For over than 34 years, Life Extension® has been at the forefront of medical research for the latest anti-aging research and integrative health therapies while offering superior-quality dietary supplements to consumers.

-lack of central control for the purchasing and financial record-keeping of assets resulting in hundreds of dollars in cost
+Non-existent central control for purchases and financial record-keeping of assets resulting in hundreds of dollars in cost

-inability to retain and maintain corporate knowledge assets
+Complete inability to attain, retain, and maintain corporate knowledge assets (Infrastructure, Culture)

 Planned and implemented the Scientific Affairs Department Portal/Intranet (SharePoint) site within the first thirty days of the project start date.

-Communicated with internal stakeholders throughout the life cycle of the project/projects.
+Communicated regularly with internal stakeholders throughout the life cycle of the project/projects.

-Planned the overall process and established specifications for content selection for the SharePoint site.
+Planned the overall process and established specifications for content selection for the Intranet (SharePoint) site.

-Contributed a significant amount of content for the new intranet/intranet (list is available upon request).
+Gathered and evaluated a significant amount of content for the new Intranet site.

 Created a comprehensive collection of ‘open source’ or ‘open access’ materials, aggregators, and databases maintained on the SharePoint Portal/intranet site, which significantly lowered monthly costs for article reprints.